Winter Ornamentals – Bark

 Bark can be a tactile ornament, meant for stroking and polishing with our hands as we walk our gardens, or marveling in its bright contrasting colors during the winter months.
 It also can be a focal point, as with the smooth and gray pachydermic monoliths of the European Beech, in the garden the year round.
 Here it is not so much the texture or color of the bark, but the sillouette and form of the dormant superstructure of the plant which we will find remarkable in our winter gardens.

 Considered amongst the aristocrats of trees which we can include in our gardens are the many and varied species of maples, found in the genus Acer.
-Many maple species are suprisingly stronger in winter attributes than those of foliage and fruit.
+Many maple species are surprisingly stronger in winter attributes than those of foliage and fruit.
 Though maples are found throughout the north temperate zones of the world, it is in China where their population is centered with nearly 100 species.
 Here, a great number of species are found which can be collectively refered to as the snakebark or stripebark maples.

 Acer davidii, being the among the most commonly planted, creates a lovely small understory tree suited best to partially shaded conditions.
 Nearly unlobed leaves of dark green will turn striking shades of orange to red or soft yellow in autumn depending on the individual.
 Young branches turn red in winter, with older wood offering smooth polished bark with etchings of white jagged lines running its lengths.
 Among the stripebarks, however, none can compare with Acer tegmentosum, known commonly as the Manchustripe Maple.
 The large leaves emerge from glaucous twigs with a papery texture and a exuberant shade of green.
 The autumn color is a lovely yellow which softens many of the brighter colors of the season.
 It is for the ghostly bare trunk and branches with finely dissected stripes of green and white, however, that I most admire this species.
-It create a striking effect among the deep greens and dull browns of quiet winter.
-Interestingly, Acer pensylvanicum from the eastern coast of the United States, is the only stripe bark maple to occur outside of the orient.
+It creates a striking effect among the deep greens and dull browns of quiet winter.
+Interestingly, Acer pensylvanicum from the eastern coast of the United States, is the only stripe bark maple to occur outside of the Orient.
 It is closely related and nearly identical in appearance to Acer tegmentosum boasting very finely dissected white stripes on its branches, without the stark intensity, however, as its Chinese counterpart.
 It is a perfectly acceptable alternate and more readily available than A. tegmentosum.
 A. pennsylvanicum ‘Erythroblastus’ takes the effect a step further by intensifying younger twigs to nearly fluorescent shades of pink and red.
 Placed in front of a dark foliaged conifer, the winter effects from this selection creates a remarkable scene of a hot white flame haloed by glowing coals.

 Commonly called the Redvein Maple, Acer rufinerve, is another Japanese species of striped bark maple which is planted for effects from the bark as well as autumn leaf color.
 Its common name is derived from the fine, reddish bristles that run along the veins of leaves on their undersurface.
 A distinctive identifying and ornamental characteristic of this species is the blue-white glaucous coating laid down on the young branches.
 As the wood ages, this glaucousness fades to expose green and white stripes running vertically along the stems and main trunk.
 If sited with a dark green background, this species is remarkable in its ghostly, spreading scaffolding which stands silent in the winter landscape.
 In autumn, the leaves of this species will often die off in rich shades of orange and red.